What’s New at Klaich?

 - It is a 2-vaccine series.
 After the first vaccine is administered a booster vaccine needs to be given 2 – 4 weeks after.
 It can take up to 2 or 3 weeks after the booster is given to be effective.

 - The vaccine that we are administrating is for both strains of canine influenza.
 We have not had any side effects from the vaccine, but it could be a possibility as with any vaccine.
 The vaccine is a killed virus and cannot cause the flu.

-- We highly recommend the vaccine if you take your pet to daycare, boarding, grooming facility or dog parks.
+- We highly recommend the vaccine if you take your pet to Reno pet boarding, daycare, grooming facility or dog parks.
 Owners should check with their facility, as the vaccine may be a requirement.
 If your pet is displaying any influenza symptoms, please bring them in for an exam.
 For the protection of all of our patients, we are requesting you to leave your pet in your car while you check in with the front desk.
 We will then have the doctor conduct the examination in your car.
 Give us a call at Klaich Animal Hospital if you have any questions or concerns.